Best Organic Mattresses

 Products with labels like these are increasing in popularity, and it’s not just due to smart marketing.
 As more consumers become more conservation-minded, they want to ensure that the products they’re purchasing won’t hurt the environment.
 Many people also prefer organic products for health reasons.

 Organic products aren’t just for our waking hours.
-Considering you spent one third of your life asleep, an organic mattress can have a profound impact on your health.
+Considering you spend one third of your life asleep, an organic mattress can have a profound impact on your health.
 People are increasingly choosing organic mattresses because they’re friendly for the environment, friendly for their health, and simply a good return for the value.

 However, not all marketing claims are created equal.
 The extent to which a mattress is “organic” depends on the construction of the mattress itself.
 We’ll review the different components commonly found in organic mattresses, the certifications to watch out for, and the top-rated organic mattresses on the market today.